comet-dot-photos/comet-dot-photos/README.md

 4. Download and install the dataset into the /data subdirectory.

 The dataset is too large to include in GitHub, so it needs to be downloaded and unpacked as an additional step.
 Download the dataset by clicking here [NAC-data.tar.gz](https://comet.photos/NAC-data.tar.gz), which will start downloading the dataset into the browser's download folder.
-Again, this is close to 14GB, so it may take some time.
+Again, this is a little over 10GB, so it may take some time.
 Don't fret - it will be worth it!
 When the transfer completes, move this file to your Comet.Photos directory.
 Run this tar command on the dataset to unpack it and create a data subdirectory under Comet.Photos:
 **tar -xf NAC-data.tar.gz**
 This may take up to 10 minutes as there are plenty of files to unpack.
-After the tar command finishes up, Comet.Photos should be completely installed, and you can move on to the next step, [Starting Comet.Photos](#starting-cometphotos).
+After the tar command finishes up, Comet.Photos should be completely installed.
+You can delete the original tar file, and can move on to the next step, [Starting Comet.Photos](#starting-cometphotos).

 ### Starting Comet.Photos